Wool Quilt Fragment

 Wool (fiber identification by microscope)

-This is one of nine irregularly shaped pieces of a green wool quilt that had been cut apart to use as upholstery and were later removed.
+This is one of nine pieces of a green wool quilt that had been cut apart to use as upholstery and were later removed.
 The face fabric is plain-woven worsted.
 The original quilt had a wide border of undulating leafy vines, or "feathers," with a circular abstracted flower in each corner.
 The background of the border was filled with parallel quilted lines.
 The center was quilted in a geometric pattern of squares on point filled with alternating four-petal flowers and parallel lines arranged in diagonals and meeting to form corners.
 The quilting is worked with six to seven green wool running stitches per inch.
 The backing is a golden tan plain-woven wool, and the quilt batting is wool.
+This rectangular piece comes from the original quilt's center geometric design.

 Label:Whole-Cloth Quilt Fragments